top of page

 • Health is multi-dimensional: physical soundness, stable temperament, and long-term resilience.

-• Breeding decisions prioritize maturity, consistency over time, and documented outcomes—not early “snapshot” traits.
+• Breeding decisions prioritize maturity, consistency over time, and documented outcomes

 • Welfare is non-negotiable: daily care standards, monitoring, and timely veterinary escalation when indicated.